GeoRegionsEcosystem/ERA5Reanalysis.jl/docs/src/components/variables/custom.md

     varID :: AbstractString,
     lname :: AbstractString = "",
     vname :: AbstractString,
-    units :: AbstractString,
+    units :: AbstractString
-    inCDS :: Bool = true
 )
 ```

 ### Removing Custom `SingleLevel` Variables

-To remove a `SingleLevel` variable, we can use the `rmSingle()` function:
+To remove a `SingleCustom` variable, we can use the `rmSingle()` function:
 ```@docs
 rmSingle( varID :: AbstractString )
 ```

 ### An Example!

-In this example, we add two `SingleLevel` variables to the list:
+In this example, we add a `SingleLevel` variable to the list:
-* `hvc`, for High Vegetation Cover, which is a downloadable variable in the CDS
 * `eke`, for Eddy Kinetic Energy, which is not downloadable and must be calculated using other variables

 The Eddy Kinetic Energy is calculated by the following: